Pragmatismo/pigrow_windows_remote/README.md

 # pigrow_windows_remote

-This is the executable version of pigrow_remote.py, there are versions for running on windows or linux machines - just download, unzip and run the executable.
+This is the windows executable version of pigrow_remote.py - just download, unzip and run the executable.

+The test gui now has all the features of the old gui 3.7 except for the Graphing and User Log tabs.
+They're upgraded in many ways so use the new gui for everything except for these - they'll be added in future versions.

 -------